Exawind/openturbine/docs/sphinx/user/floating_platform.rst

 And that's it - the simulation will advance the solution in time.
 At any time, you can access the current position and orientation of the platform as a quaternion through the ``interface/turbine.floating_platform.node.displacement`` variable.
-You can also tell OpenTurbine to write out the solution to a file at each time step by providing an output file name to the ``InterfaceBuilder::SetOutputFile`` method before building the interface.
+You can also tell Kynema to write out the solution to a file at each time step by providing an output file name to the ``InterfaceBuilder::SetOutputFile`` method before building the interface.